sathomas/test/README.md

 * Responsive design supporting viewports from smartphone to desktop
 * Production-ready builds (concatenated and minified CSS and Javascript)

+THe bulk of the project is a simple Javascript web app.
+An annotated walk-through of the app's [source code](http://sathomas.me/test/) is available.

 ------

 ## Original Problem Statement